« Previous Page

 Primary brain tumors, including craniopharyngiomas, are a diverse group of diseases that together constitute the most common solid tumor of childhood.
 Brain tumors are classified according to histology, but tumor location and extent of spread are important factors that affect treatment and prognosis.

 Craniopharyngiomas are uncommon pediatric brain tumors.
 They are believed to be congenital in origin, arising from ectodermal remnants, Rathke cleft, or other embryonal epithelium, and often occur in the suprasellar region with an intrasellar portion.
 Magnetic resonance imaging (MRI) and computed tomography (CT) imaging are used to diagnose craniopharyngiomas, but histologic confirmation is generally required before treatment.
-The treatment of newly diagnosed craniopharyngiomas may include a combination of surgery, radiation therapy, and/or cyst drainage.
+The treatment of newly diagnosed craniopharyngiomas may include a combination of surgery, radiation therapy, cyst drainage, and/or intracystic interferon-alpha.
 The treatment of recurrent craniopharyngiomas depends on the initial treatment used.
 Regardless of treatment given, the 5-year and 10-year survival rates exceed 90%.

-Craniopharyngiomas are relatively uncommon, accounting for about 6% of all intracranial tumors in children.[3,4]
+Craniopharyngiomas are relatively uncommon, accounting for about 6% of all intracranial tumors in children.[2,3]

 No predisposing factors have been identified.